catamphetamine/farce/README.md

 navigationStack.replace('/new-location')

 // Sets the `location` to be a previous one (if there is one).
-// If there's no such `location` in the navigation history, throws a `NavigationOutOfBoundsError`.
+// If there's no such `location` in the navigation history,
+// throws a `NavigationOutOfBoundsError` error that has an `index` property.
 //
 // One could think of it as an equivalent of clicking a "Back" button in a web browser.
 //